benb/tlf/README.markdown

 the log level is not activated then the function will not be evaluated, so Strings are not created unnecessarily.

+To build, you need the [simple-build-tool](http://code.google.com/p/simple-build-tool/)

+To compile:
+    sbt compile

+To make a jar file:
+    sbt package

+To run the tests:
+    sbt update # run once to download Scalatest sbt test

 Example usage: